sanity-io/sanity-template-angular-clean/README.md

 npm create sanity@latest -- --template sanity-template-angular-clean
 ```

-#### 2. Configure your angular environment variables
+#### 2. Configure your Angular environment variables

 Copy your project ID and dataset name to the variables into `/angular-app/src/environments/environments.ts`.
-You can find these in `/studio/.env`.

 #### 3. Run the application and Sanity Studio